arijitd97/GlobeScanner/Sprint3.md

 User Stories :

-1. Tourists and Guides can now view and edit their profiles.
+1. Tourists and Guides can now view and edit their profiles.[#37](https://https://github.com/arijitd97/GlobeScanner/issues/37)

 2. Travel Guide can add packages corresponding to a particular location.